Robust Online Selection with Uncertain Offer Acceptance: Introduction

-$\SPUA$ captures the inherent unpredictability in online selection, as other secretary problems do, but also the uncertainty introduced by the possibility of candidates turning down offers.
-Although our main motivation is online advertisement, $\SPUA$ is broadly applicable; the following are additional concrete examples. \begin{description}[leftmargin=*]
+$\SPUA$ captures the inherent unpredictability in online selection, as other secretary problems do, but also the uncertainty introduced by the posibility of candidates turning down offers. $\SPUA$ is broadly applicable; the following are additional concrete examples. \begin{description}[leftmargin=*]

 \item[Data-driven selection problems] When selling an item in an auction, buyers' valuations are typically unknown beforehand.
 Assuming valuations follow a common distribution, the aim is to sell the item at the highest price possible; learning information about the distribution is crucial for this purpose.
 In particular auction settings, the auctioneer may be able to sequentially observe the valuations of potential buyers, and can decide in an online manner whether to sell the item or continue observing valuations.
 Specifically, the auctioneer decides to consider the valuation of a customer with probability $p$ and otherwise the auctioneer moves on to see the next buyer's valuation.
 The auctioneer's actions can be interpreted as an \emph{exploration-exploitation} process, which is often found in bandit problems and online learning \citep{cesa2006prediction,hazan2019introduction,freund1999adaptive}.
 This setting is also closely related to data-driven online selection and the prophet inequality problem \citep{campbell1981choosing,kaplan2020competitive,kertz1986stop}; some of our results also apply in these models (see Section \ref{sec:upper_bound}).